Call Now

 Driveway Resurfacing Cost by NJ County

-Pricing varies based on local labor rates, access difficulty, and market conditions.
-Here is what each county charges.
+Asphalt resurfacing cost varies across New Jersey based on local labor rates, access difficulty, and market conditions.
+Here is what each county charges in 2026.

 Essex County